|

 In the trend chart, you can:

-View the trend signal for a selected period
+View the trend signal for a selected period.

 Select one or more signals to plot in the graph.
 The selected signals will appear at the top of the list.

 Compare the trend signal by selecting the signals from the list.
-In the check box against the signals, you can check or uncheck
+In the check box against the signals, you can check or uncheck to add or remove signals.

-Click Download measurements or use icon against the signals to trigger measurement data collection and receive an email to the registered email ID with the
+icon against the signals to trigger measurement data collection and receive an email to the registered email ID with the

 exported measurements